-The best thing to take to regulate bowel movements is a daily magnesium pill.
+The best thing to take to regulate bowel movements is 500mg of magnesium daily.

 Constipation (also known as costiveness or dyschezia) refers to bowel movements that are infrequent or hard to pass.
 Constipation is a common cause of painful defecation.
 Severe constipation includes obstipation (failure to pass stools or gas) and fecal impaction, which can progress to bowel obstruction and become life-threatening.